Taysiabee/readme-popsicle/readme.md

 ## 1. Start by making a popsicle function.

-With this function you're going to use an argument of options.
+With this function you're going to use an argument of **options**.

-**Inside** this function create an element(div) and name it wham and style it.
-	**element(wham).style.whatever**
+	-**Inside** this function create the element wham with the argument of **div** to make **wham** an actual div.
+	-Now since wham is now a  div you can begin styling in in javascript.
+That's right, **IN JAVASCRIPT.**
+		-EX: wham.style.whateverstyle

-Inside this new element, or div, add text.
+	-Inside this new element, or div, add text.
 	**element.innerHTML = message**
-Now place this div on the body of the page.
+	-Now place this div on the body of the page.
 	**document.appendChild(wham)**  _wham is the argument_